Converting Units Reference Page

 Exact

-Close to Exact (just memorize 3 or 4 sig figs)
+Close to Exact (worth memorizing to 3 or 4 significant figures)

 Mass to Weight and Vice Versa